 End-to-End Encryption and GDPR Article 6 Compliance

 End-to-end encryption is the preferred safeguard for GDPR Article 6 compliance because it provides the highest level of data protection.
 How does end-to-end encryption work?
 Bob wants to send a secure email to Sally so he uses a public key, similar to a house address, to encrypt the information in the email and send it to Sally.
 With her private key, which acts like a house key, Sally can decrypt the message that Bob has sent.
 Virgil Card Services, which stores and manages users' public keys, allows you to easily manage application users, validate their identities and encrypt data without ever exposing the user's data to prying eyes.

 End-to-end encryption also helps makes GDPR Article 6 compliance easier for app developers assessing the suitability of using consumer data for non-explicitly stated purposes since encrypted data hides consumer information, which means it can be more widely used without fear of liability.

-We’re happy to answer any questions that you may have.
-If you’d like to find out how to upgrade your app’s security with end-to-end encryption, join our Slack community or sign up for a free Virgil account.
+We're happy to answer any questions that you may have to learn more about how End-to-End Encryption and GDPR work together..
+If you'd like to find out how to upgrade your app’s security with end-to-end encryption, join our Slack community or sign up for a free Virgil account.

 Virgil Security, Inc. is a stack of security libraries and all the necessary infrastructure to enable seamless, end-to-end encryption for any application, platform or device.